Border control: Border zones

 As a result of the partition of the Korean peninsula by America and the Soviet Union after World War II, and exacerbated by the subsequent Korean War, there is a Demilitarised Zone (DMZ) spanning the de facto border between North and South Korea.
 The DMZ follows the effective boundaries as of the end of the Korean War in 1953.
-Similarly to the Frontier Closed Area in Hong Kong, this zone and the defence apparatus that exists on both sides of the border serve to curtail unauthorised passage between the two sides.
+Similar to the Frontier Closed Area in Hong Kong, this zone and the defence apparatus on both sides of the border serve to curtail unauthorised passage between them.
 In South Korea, there is an additional fenced-off area between the Civilian Control Line (CCL) and the start of the Demilitarized Zone.
-The CCL is a line that designates an additional buffer zone to the Demilitarized Zone within a distance of 5 to 20 km from the Southern Limit Line of the Demilitarized Zone.
-Its purpose is to limit and control the entrance of civilians into the area in order to protect and maintain the security of military facilities and operations near the Demilitarized Zone.
-The commander of the 8th US Army ordered the creation of the CCL and it was activated and first became effective in February 1954.
+The CCL is a line that designates an additional buffer zone to the Demilitarized Zone, located 5 to 20 km from the Southern Limit Line of the Demilitarized Zone.
+Its purpose is to limit and control civilian entry into the area to protect and maintain the security of military facilities and operations near the Demilitarized Zone.
+The commander of the 8th US Army ordered the creation of the CCL, and it was activated and first became effective in February 1954.
 The buffer zone that falls south of the Southern Limit Line is called the Civilian Control Zone.
-Barbed wire fences and manned military guard posts mark the CCLe.
+Barbed wire fences and manned military guard posts mark the CCL.
 South Korean soldiers typically accompany tourist buses and cars travelling north of the CCL as armed guards to monitor the civilians as well as to protect them from North Korean intruders.
-Most of the tourist and media photos of the "Demilitarised Zone fence" are actually photos of the CCL fence.
-The actual Demilitarised Zone fence on the Southern Limit Line is completely off-limits to everybody except soldiers and it is illegal to take pictures of the Demilitarized Zone fence.
+Most tourist and media photos of the "Demilitarised Zone fence" are actually of the CCL fence.
+The actual Demilitarized Zone fence along the Southern Limit Line is completely off-limits to everyone except soldiers, and it is illegal to photograph it.